mauriciosoares/js-calculator/README.md

 * All extensions **MUST** return a valid number.

 * The **number of arguments** differs a one step operation from a two steps operation

+* The keyCode parameter is optional, if you pass it, than when the corresponding key gets pressed, the button will be automatically pressed. **This does not supports 2 steps keys like "shift + T"**

 * You can create your own kind of operators, and add it to the calculator at any time.